Wanda Landowska: Life in Europe

 Landowska was born in Warsaw to Jewish parents.
-Her father was a lawyer, and her mother a linguist who translated Mark Twain into Polish.
+Her father was a lawyer, and her mother was a linguist who translated Mark Twain into Polish.
 She began playing piano at the age of four, and studied at the Warsaw Conservatory with the senior Jan Kleczyński and Aleksander Michałowski.
 She was considered a child prodigy.

 She studied composition and counterpoint under Heinrich Urban in Berlin, and had lessons in Paris with Moritz Moszkowski.
 She began her performing career in Paris, where her recitals in that city and other European cities garnered praise from critics.
 She was interested in the music of J. S. Bach, whose works for harpsichord were included in her recitals by 1903, earning praise from Albert Schweitzer.

-She decided to devote her career to the harpsichord rather than the piano, against the wishes of her friends, who thought she had a promising future as a pianist.
-In 1908–09, she toured Russia with a Pleyel harpsichord, similar to the 1889 model that the firm displayed at the Paris Exposition.
+She decided to devote her career to the revival harpsichord rather than the piano, against the wishes of her friends, who thought she had a promising future as a pianist.
+In 1908–09, she toured Russia with a Pleyel et Cie harpsichord, similar to the 1889 model that the firm displayed at the Paris Exposition.
 After eloping with and marrying Polish folklorist and ethnomusicologist Henry Lew in 1900 in Paris, she taught piano at the Schola Cantorum there (1900–1912).

 She later taught harpsichord at the Berlin Hochschule für Musik (1912–1919).
 When World War I started in 1914, she was interned on the grounds that she was a foreign national.
 In April 1919, a few months after WWI ended, her husband died in a car accident.
 She had her American debut in 1923, touring major cities with four Pleyel Grand Modele de Concert harpsichords, which were huge seven-and-a-half foot long instruments with foot pedal-controlled registers.
 These were large, heavily built harpsichords with a 16-foot stop (a set of strings an octave below normal pitch) and owed much to piano construction.

-Deeply interested in musicology, and particularly in the works of Bach, Couperin and Rameau, she toured the museums of Europe looking at original keyboard instruments; she acquired old instruments and had new ones made at her request by Pleyel and Company.
+Deeply interested in musicology, and particularly in the works of Bach, Couperin and Rameau, she toured the museums of Europe looking at original keyboard instruments; she acquired old instruments and had new ones made by Pleyel and Company at her request.
 Responding to criticism by fellow Bach specialist Pablo Casals, she once said: "You play Bach your way, and I'll play him 'his' way."